Buffalo Cheese Fries

-- Heat oven to 450, line large baking sheet with parchment paper.
+- Heat oven to 450° F, line a large baking sheet with parchment paper.

 - Using a large bowl, add frozen french fries and drizzle with oil.
-Add garlic salt, cayenne powder and pepper.
-Use a wooden spoon to stir fries until well coated with oil and seasonings.
+Add garlic salt, cayenne powder, and pepper.
+Use a wooden spoon to stir the fries until well coated with oil and seasonings.

-- Place seasoned fries in a single layer on baking sheet and bake for 20-25 minutes on middle rack, turning fries half way thru.
+- Place seasoned fries in a single layer on a baking sheet and bake for 20-25 minutes on the middle rack, turning fries halfway through.

 - Remove fries when crispy, turn oven to high broil and make sure you have a rack in the highest position.
 Leaving potatoes on the pan, drizzle with buffalo sauce then sprinkle with cheddar cheese and blue cheese evenly over the top

-- Place pan of potatoes under broiler and watch closely until cheese is melted and bubbly , should only take about 2-3 minutes.
+- Place the pan of potatoes under the broiler and watch closely until cheese is melted and bubbly, it should only take about 2-3 minutes.

 - Remove, let cool just 2 minutes, then sprinkle with onions and chives.